Nightingale-Bamford School: Overview

 Nightingale's Lower School includes grades K-4.

 Middle School includes grades 5–8, while Upper School includes grades 9–12.

 As of 2021, Nightingale enrolls 686 students, the student-faculty ratio is 6:1, and the average class size is 12 students.
-Nightingale is typically ranked among the best all-girls private schools in the United States, and, like many private schools in Manhattan, is ranked as one of the most expensive.
+Nightingale is ranked among the best all-girls private schools in the United States, and, like many private schools in Manhattan, is ranked as one of the most expensive.
+Only very few selected students are allowed to enroll each year as the tuition is very high and there is limited space.

 History

 Frances Nicolau Nightingale and Maya Stevens Bamford founded the school in 1920.
 NBS was originally named Miss Nightingale's School, officially becoming "The Nightingale-Bamford School" in 1929.
 Since 1920, NBS has graduated nearly 3,000 alumnae.
 As of 2008, the School endowment was $74.9 million.

-Faculty

-Paul Burke has been head of school since July 2012.
-He succeeded Dorothy Hutcheson, who was head of Nightingale for the prior 20 years.

 Technovation Challenge

 In April 2013, a team of five upper school students won first place at Technovation Challenge, the world's largest tech competition for girls.
 The $10,000 prize was used to develop and market their winning app.